keboola/developers-docs/extend/custom-science/python/index.md

         "myParameter": "myValue"
     }

-Example of the above approach is available in [our repository](https://github.com/keboola/docs-custom-science-example-python-parameters).
+An example of the above approach is available in [our repository](https://github.com/keboola/docs-custom-science-example-python-parameters).

     import csv